GLOMICON/intercomparison/guidance/2_protocols.md

 All files will need permanent identifiers (PIDs).
 As noted in the BeBOP README, the protocols can be added to zenodo to receive PIDs and confirm long-term storage.

 ## Sharing
-Once the protocols are safely stored in a long term and stable repository, please share the PIDs to the protocols in
+Once the protocols are safely stored in a long term and stable repository, please share the PIDs to the protocols in a csv file either in the dedicated folder in this repository or via email.

-- JSON-LD following the format as given in [LINK], with one JSON-LD per multi-fastq file
-- a csv file which we will then put into the JSON-LD format
+We will then put then prepare JSON-LD files with the PIDs, provenance information and some minimal metadata.